Applying for Financial Aid

 This application is for low-income, non-citizen students who meet the same residency requirement under HB 1079, to become eligible for the Washington State Need Grant.
-The application is available now and must be completed by Evergreen's February 1st deadline.
-For more information, the application, and process requirements can be found by going to: www.readysetgrad.org/wasfa.
+The application is available now and must be completed by Evergreen’s February 1 deadline.
+For more information, the application, and process requirements, visit the official website for Washington Application for State Financial Aid.

 More FAFSA Tips

 Filling out the FAFSA is free

-If a website asks you to pay to fill it out, you are not dealing with the official Federal Department of Education FAFSA site.
-The official government site is fafsa.ed.gov.
+If a website asks you to pay to fill out your FAFSA, you are not dealing with the official Federal Department of Education FAFSA website.

 Gather the documents needed to apply

 The FAFSA asks for information about you, the student, as well as your parents if you are considered dependent.
 This information includes your social security number, legal name, date of birth, address, and information about your financial situation.
 If you filed taxes, you will need data from your taxes, W-2 information, records of untaxed income, asset information, etc. For more instructions about filing the FAFSA, visit the Department of Education’s Federal Student Aid website.